H. Sophie Newcomb Memorial College: H. Sophie Newcomb Memorial College Institute

-Newcomb College Institute is an umbrella organization that runs programs (for women) that were formerly operated by the H. Sophie Newcomb Memorial College.
+H. Sophie Newcomb Memorial College Institute (colloquially called Newcomb Institute) is an umbrella organization that runs programs that were formerly operated by the H. Sophie Newcomb Memorial College.
 In its first year (2006–07), under the leadership of founding Interim Executive Director Rebecca Mark (Tulane Department of English), the non-academic Newcomb College Institute hosted 104 speakers and 110 different programs for women, men and guests at Tulane.

 In May 2007, NCI inaugurated "Under the Oaks," a Commencement awards ceremony recognizing the accomplishments of Tulane University students involved in Newcomb Institute programs.
 It mimicked some of the Newcomb College traditions, such as the Daisy Chain, in which rising female seniors dress in white and carry a rope of greenery and fresh-cut daisies.

-Molly Travis (Tulane Department of English) was appointed as the second Interim Executive Director at NCI, serving 2008–2009.
+Molly Travis of the Tulane Department of English was appointed as the second Interim Executive Director at NCI, serving 2008–2009.
 Sally Kenney (formerly of the Humphrey Institute of Public Affairs at the University of Minnesota) was named the official first permanent executive director of the Newcomb College Institute in June 2009, and arrived on campus January 2010.
+Anita Raj, PhD, MS (formerly of the University of California San Diego and founding director of the Center on Gender, Equity, and Health there) became the Executive Director of the Newcomb Institute in July of 2023.

+Newcomb Institute's current mission as of January 4, 2024 is "We are an academic institute advancing research, training, and practice focused on gender equity and empowerment so all people, regardless of their social characteristics, can achieve their full potential academically, socially, professionally, and in positions of leadership.
+We work with students and community partners to create the next generation of gender equity scholars and leaders."